ThIagoMedeiros21/ThiagoMedeiros21/README.md

 ## 🚀 About Me:

 **"Swift as the wind, strong as a titan.
 Today's failure is tomorrow's success."**
 This phrase resonates deeply with me.
 Even in the face of the battles we face, I believe we need to act with resilience to achieve success.

-## My Journey
 As a child, I got my first video game and started developing an interest in technology.
 In my second year of high school, I decided to pursue **Computer Science** at **CESAR School** and was accepted mid-year while still in my senior year.
 I completed a fast-track program and successfully enrolled in the place I always dreamed of.

 ## Achievements and Goals
 - Completed the **Python Programming Fundamentals** course at college.